lawistech/lawis-digital-signage-admin/src/app/features/super-admin/README.md

 1. Make sure the user has the `super_admin` role in their metadata
 2. Check the browser console for any errors
 3. Verify that the RPC functions have been added to your Supabase database

+### User Creation Issues

+If you're having trouble creating users:

+1. Verify that the user making the request has the `super_admin` role
+2. Check the browser console for any specific error messages
+3. Make sure the `profiles` table exists and has the correct schema
+4. Verify that the user has permission to insert records into the `profiles` table
+5. Check if there are any unique constraints on the `email` field that might be causing conflicts

 ### Data Issues